Employees eligible for benefits are regular faculty or staff and non-regular term appointment faculty or staff working 30 hours or more per week.

 Requirement: Must be your legal spouse, unless legally separated

-Proof of Eligibility: Copy of presently valid legal or religious marriage certificate, which must include the date of marriage.
+Proof of Eligibility: Copy of valid state issued legal marriage certificate.

 Requirement: Two individuals who live together in a long-term relationship of indefinite duration.
 There must be an exclusive mutual commitment similar to that of marriage, in which the partners agree to be financially responsible for each other’s welfare and share financial obligations.